 And one thing will be clear, this renders airline’s current pricing and pricing strategy completely futile.
-Airlines will need to develop new pricing by re-learning their customers’ new price elasticity and buying behaviors.
+Airlines will need to develop new pricing by re-learning their customers’ new price elasticity and buying behaviours.

 Big Data Analytics powered Personalized Dynamic Pricing is one tool that can enhance airline’s efforts to price intelligently at digital speed.
 Developing and making pricing offers by catering to individual customer price elasticity could be the antidote to re-motivate buyers and increase revenue per sale.

-At its core, Big Data Analytics powered Personalized Dynamic Pricing also known as intelligent pricing is the practice of changing pricing based on a varying number of variables.
-It is a pricing strategy in which businesses set flexible prices for products or services based on customer behavior, demography variables and market demand factors.
+At its core, Big Data Analytics powered Personalized Dynamic Pricing, also known as intelligent pricing, is the practice of changing pricing based on a varying number of variables.
+It is a pricing strategy in which businesses set flexible prices for products or services based on customer behaviour, demography variables and market demand factors.

-Currently, most airlines operate on a Dynamic Pricing model. when high demand coincides with short supply then airlines charge more for the product.
+Currently, most airlines operate on a generic Dynamic Pricing model.
+When high demand coincides with short supply, then airlines charge more for the product.
 This model is rigid and soon becoming outdated and inefficient especially for the time period during airline recession recovery.

 Airlines can optimize total revenue by taking this a step further.
 Pricing needs to look at more than just the traditional factors.

-Big Data Analytics powered personalized dynamic pricing uses real time market data to determine and make the best suited pricing suggestions that maximize revenue and sales.
+Using Big Data Analytics powered Personalized Dynamic Pricing, airline e-commerce can have access to many more important customer variables for constructing the perfect pricing.
+It uses real-time market data to determine and make the best-suited pricing suggestions that maximize revenue and sales.

 The system then offers different prices to customers depending on what it knows about each passenger’s demography, preference and price elasticity.

-This would work to help on increasing sales by introducing a new customer or hesitant buyer with an especially affordable ticket or increase revenue by offering a higher ticket price to someone who is likely to be undeterred by an up-charge.
+This would work for increasing sales by introducing a new customer or hesitant buyer with an especially affordable ticket or increase revenue by offering a higher ticket price to someone who is likely to be undeterred by an up-charge.

-Through out this article, you may have noticed the words Big Data Analytics being repeated.
-That is because Big Data Analytics and Data Science are the foundation and lifeblood of the above listed strategy tools.
-The system is what powers Personalized Discounting, Personalized Recommendations and Dynamic Pricing.
+Throughout this article, you may have noticed the words Big Data Analytics being repeated.
+That is because Big Data Analytics and Data Science are the foundation and lifeblood of the above-listed strategy tools.
+The system is what powers Personalized Discounting, Personalized Recommendations and Personalized Dynamic Pricing.

 Monitoring hundreds of thousands of interactions on airline e-commerce and keeping an eye on real-time supply and demand trends is a highly complex and challenging task, beyond the scope of most companies.
 This is where Big Data Analytic solutions step in.
 Only a Big Data Analytics system is built with the processing power to handle such a large proportion of data processing and scale horizontally for growth.

-Hence, it is important that the personalized recommendation system, personalized discounting system and dynamic pricing system you chose is powered by Big Data Analytics.
+Hence, it is important that the personalized recommendation system, personalized discounting system and dynamic pricing system you choose are powered by Big Data Analytics.